constellation-daq/Constellation/docs/application_development/functionality/configuration_sections.md

 - Parameters cannot change their type

 This means that [dynamic sections](#dynamic-sections) are severely limited in the way they can be reconfigured, as no new sections can be defined and existing sections cannot be removed.
-Thus default sections should be preferred if possible.
+Whenever possible, default sections should be preferred over dynamic sections.

 When default sections are used, it is important that all parameters within the section are fetched with a default value.
-Otherwise it is not possible to reconfigure those parameters.
+Otherwise it is not possible to reconfigure those parameters since they will not be present in the section.